 Midwives for Haiti: When we hear about mothers who die during childbirth they most likely succumb to hemorrhaging (bleeding to death).
 This is particularly sad because hemorrhaging, in most cases, is preventable.
 In low-resource settings, however, hemorrhaging takes the lives of countless women and it doesn’t have to happen.
 Midwives for Haiti has put together a program that specifically addresses postnatal care.
 Many women who delivered at Hospital Ste.
 Therese in Haiti where they work, either received no postnatal care or were sent home four hours after delivery.
 That is highly unacceptable and deadly.Donate at midwivesforhaiti.org/projectpostnatal.html.

-Zero Mothers Die is a global partnership initiative that is equipping pregnant women in developing countries with unique mobile phones to give them access to healthy pregnancy information and healthcare that could be just a phone call away during emergencies.
+[This campaign has ended] Zero Mothers Die is a global partnership initiative that is equipping pregnant women in developing countries with unique mobile phones to give them access to healthy pregnancy information and healthcare that could be just a phone call away during emergencies.
 Their aim is to bring mobile technology solutions to pregnant women to empower them with information and enable them to seek care when they need it most.Donate at www.indiegogo.com/projects/zero-mothers-die-mobile-phones-for-pregnant-women.

 We know there are countless organizations that are working with mothers to keep them alive before, during, and after childbirth, but we can’t mention them all.
 Please list other maternal health organizations in the comments.